dsidavis/DSIWeb/content/pages/main/Services.md

 Assistance with your data science needs can be addressed through participation in DSI events, tutorials and workshops.
 We also offer drop-in [office hours]({tag}officehours), during which we will provide advice on technical matters related to data science.
 Check our calendar as these are subject to change, or [contact us](mailto:datascience@ucdavis.edu) to request an alternate time to meet.

-If you have general questions regarding data management plans and/or GIS, we will refer you to the Data Management Program](https://www.library.ucdavis.edu/service/data-management/) at the University Library, or for routine data analysis we will refer you to the list of courses at UC Davis and the [Statistics Lab](http://www.stat.ucdavis.edu/stat-lab/services.html) on campus.
+If you have general questions regarding data management plans and/or GIS, we will also refer you to the Data Management Program](https://www.library.ucdavis.edu/service/data-management/) at the University Library, and for data analysis we will refer you to the list of courses at UC Davis and the [Statistics Lab](http://www.stat.ucdavis.edu/stat-lab/services.html) on campus.